temporalio/documentation/docs-src/app-dev-context/listen-to-heartbeats.md

   - guide-context
 ---

-When an Activity sends Heartbeats, you want to be able to see them in your test code in order to assert they’re correct.
+When an Activity sends Heartbeats, you want to be able to see them in your test code to assert they’re correct.